 My First Purchase from THE KIT NYC Review: Fool Me Once

 January 2020, after seeing THE KIT over and over show up on my Instagram feed and falling in love with the bold prints and modern yet simple silhouettes, I placed an order.

-I chose the Harper Pants in Pink Haze and the matching bomber cardigan (seen in the photos below but no longer available online).
+I chose the BIllie Pants in Pink Haze and the matching bomber cardigan (seen in the photos below but no longer available online).
 As a size 14 in most popular brands and scoping out the size chart, I purchased both items size XL.

 The garments from THE KIT arrived quickly considering each piece is made only when an order is placed.
 I was so excited, I opened the bag and before even unfolding the clothes I was disappointed.

 The pants were a viscose/rayon blend (textured like a crepe) while the bomber was a heavyweight knit (not sure the fabric makeup).
 Made of different fabrics, they took the inks from the digital prints differently, and the bomber jacket not only looked faded compared to the pants, it didn’t even look like the same color.